Enter to Win $2,500

 Distance from Bothell: 65 miles (approximately 1 hour and 20 minutes)

-Amenities/other activities: Night skiing, snowshoe trails, free snow-play area, rental and gear shop, ski school, day lodge options, RV lot
+Amenities/other activities: Night skiing, private mountain guide, ski school, rental and gear shop, on-mountain dining, day lodge options

 Challenge Level: Intermediate and advanced

-With an average annual snowfall of 663 inches a year, Mt.
+With an average annual snowfall of 666 inches a year, Mt.
 Baker is recognized for its high volume of snow.
 In fact, from 1998 to 1999, Mt.
 Baker broke the world record for the most snowfall in a single season totaling 1,140 inches of snow.
 Although Mt.
 Baker is rather small, it has earned its title as a local favorite.
 The terrain is similar to Crystal Mountain and the runs vary from beginner to intermediate and even include a few expert level runs.
-Visit February 11, 12, 13th to catch the largest snowboarding race in the world, the Legendary Banked Slalom.

 Distance from Bothell: 122 miles (approximately 2 hours and 30 minutes)